Weekend escape or only have time for a day trip, here are some suggestions to make your time in Enid memorable.

 Oakwood Bowl.
 Forty lanes, all equipped with automated bumpers.
 Remember parents, the bumpers are only for the kids.

 Looking for a short escape?
 Come spend the day with us in Enid and make some memories.

 Five80 Coffeehouse.
 Relax and unwind from your drive in an inviting atmosphere with some amazing coffee, other drinks and pastries.
 All menu items have suggested pricing, as you are welcome to pay what you find fair.

 Cherokee Strip Regional Heritage Center.
 Enid sprung up from the ground at noon on Sept.
 16, 1893 and by nightfall 10,000 settlers called Enid home.
 This Smithsonian-quality museum tells those pioneer stories and the history and development of our region into what it is today.

 Katy’s Pantry.
 This unique restaurant has great soups, salads, sandwiches and casseroles, but save room for dessert as Katy’s is known throughout Enid for its fabulous cakes, pies, cookies and pastries.

 Golf.
 Enjoy a round at one of Enid’s public courses.
-Whether it’s 9 holes at Golden Oaks or Northern Hills, 18 holes at Meadowlake or Pheasant Run, or disc golf at NWOSU, you’ll find challenges on every hole.
+Whether it's 18 holes at tree-lined Meadowlake, links-style Pheasant Run, or disc golf at NWOSU, you’ll find challenges on every hole.